kateramoto/fernandfigco/_posts/2026-03-24-flying-with-a-newborn.md

 date: 2026-03-24
 categories: travel baby
 ---
+*This post contains affiliate links.
+If you purchase through my links I may earn a small commission at no extra cost to you — I only recommend products I've actually used.*

 Nobody tells you that flying with a baby is basically a logistics operation.
 You're not just packing for a trip — you're packing a portable version of your entire life, anticipating every possible need at 30,000 feet, and doing it all while running on broken sleep.